jasonstolaruk/CurryMUD/README.md

 * Unique commands, accessible only when a player is in a particular room, may be created.
 * PCs can introduce themselves to each other.
 * PCs can "link" with each other so as to enable "tells."
-* Racial say.
-* Players can interact with permanent room fixtures that are not listed in a room's inventory.
 * Players can create their own ad-hoc channels.
 * Question channel for OOC newbie Q&A.
 * Free-form emotes and built-in emotes may be used in "tells" and channel communications.
+* Racial say.
+Whisper.
 * Functionality enabling one-on-one communication between players and administrators.
+* Players can interact with permanent room fixtures that are not listed in a room's inventory.
 * NPCs can execute commands, either from within code or via the ":as" administrator command.
 * Help files for all existing non-debug commands.
 Help topics.
 * The virtual world is automatically persisted at regular intervals and at shutdown.